tom-draper/3d-tetris/README.md

 # 3D-Tetris

-After a University coursework involving the use of the Three.js library, I wanted to consolidate the information I had learned and extend my knowledge of Javascript and Three.js.
+After a University coursework involving the use of the Three.js library.
+As this was my first time using JavaScript, I wanted to consolidate my what I'd learned and extend my experience of Javascript and Three.js.

 #### Project Aims:
-- Create a working, 3D game of Tetris
+- Create a working (and fun) 3D game of Tetris
 - Expand and consolidate knowledge of Javascript and Three.js

 #### What I Learned: